-Caring for our conservation lands, and supporting others in adopting best methods for land stewardship, is a core part of the Nature Conservancy of Canada’s (NCC’s) mission.
+Caring for our conservation lands, and helping others in using best methods for land stewardship, is a core part of the Nature Conservancy of Canada’s (NCC’s) mission.
 It's something we couldn’t do without the support of our volunteers.
 Since 2006, 18,790 volunteers have taken part in NCC’s Conservation Volunteers (CV) program, supporting more than 1,500 projects within natural areas from coast to coast.

 Across the prairies, volunteers are making an impact on NCC conservation sites and supporting other community conservation initiatives in Alberta, Saskatchewan and Manitoba.
-Whether it’s preventing invasive species from taking over native grasslands, helping collect data on species at risk or conducting surveys of targeted species, our volunteers' hard work and dedication are helping us achieve our science and stewardship goals on the ground.
+Our volunteers' hard work and dedication in preventing invasive species from taking over native grasslands, helping collect data on species at risk or conducting surveys of targeted species, are helping us achieve our science and stewardship goals on the ground.